Home / Articles / Nightlife / Irish Pubs of the Hub

 Back Bay

-Boston's lively shopping and dining hub hosts a pair of Irish pubs: MJ O'Connor's in Park Plaza, which also has a location at the Seaport's Westin Boston, and Solas at the Lenox Hotel on Boylston Street, a modern Irish tavern perched perfectly for prime people-watching.
+Boston's lively shopping and dining hub hosts three convivial Irish-themed watering holes: MJ O'Connor's at the Park Plaza (which also has a location at the Seaport's Westin Boston), Sweeney's on Boylston at the Lenox Hotel and A.T.
+O'Keefe's Irish Pub & Bourbon Club.

 Downtown

 The grande dame of Boston Irish pubs remains The Black Rose (pictured), which boasts a central location adjacent to Faneuil Hall Marketplace and features live music just about every night, perfect pints of Guinness and delectable Irish fare.
 Speaking of Faneuil Hall Marketplace, Ned Devine’s at the historic shopping and dining center's Quincy Market building remains a favored destination for weekend revelers and sports fans alike, who can relax in front of several HD projection screens.
-On the other side of the Marketplace, right by The Freedom Trail, sits Hennessy's, a popular stopover for live music and single malt whiskey.
-Next door, thirsty travelers can order a pint, eat some grub and catch a game at Irish sports bar Paddy O's, while around the corner lies self-professed dive bar Durty Nelly's, which offers respite to the weary on two floors, as well as live music, lunch, dinner and a cozy atmosphere.
+On the other side of the Marketplace, right by The Freedom Trail, sits Hennessy's, a popular stopover for live music and its large selection of single malt whiskey.
+Around the corner lies self-professed dive bar Durty Nelly's, which offers respite to the weary on two floors, as well as live music, lunch, dinner and a cozy atmosphere.
 Across from Boston City Hall, The Dubliner is a relative newcomer to the scene, boasting world-class modern Irish cuisine courtesy of Emerald Isle native Aiden McGee—including a traditional Sunday roast—and live music.
-Make your reservations for March 8, when chef McGee welcomes Michelin-starred chef Jp MacMahon from Galway, Ireland to help craft a special dinner.
 Another green-tinged Downtown hot spot is Mr. Dooley’s, a staple of the after-work crowd since 1991.
+For more of a nightclub atmosphere, the three-level Wild Rover brings a party vibe to the Irish pub scene.

 West End/North Station